 Kathrine Switzer went on to run the Boston Marathon eight times, and posted her personal best time of two hours and 51 minutes in 1975.
 Switzer played a major part of getting the women’s marathon accepted officially into the Olympic Games in 1984.

-This year, Switzer ran the 121st Boston Marathon again, at age 70 and she explains why on her website.
+Last year, Switzer ran the 121st Boston Marathon again, at age 70 and she explained why on her website.
 She focuses on creating change via 261 Fearless, a non-profit she founded that is described as "a global community of women who have found strength, power and fearlessness from putting one foot in front of the other."

 Switzer also completed the 2017 NYC Marathon as well.

-Go # 261, who paved the way for women runners everywhere.
+Go # 261!
+You paved the way for women runners everywhere.

 What Do YOU Think?